uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 * [ENET WiFi adapters](ENET_WiFi_Adapter.md) (for BMW F-models)

 ## First start
-At the first start of Deep OBD for BMW and VAG you will be asked to download the ECU files.
-The file package is very large (100MB) and requires approximately 1GB on the external SDCard after extraction.
-When using VAG as manufacturer a different ECU package is required.
+At the first start of Deep OBD for BMW and VAG you will be asked to extract the ECU files.
+The extracted files are very large and requires approximately 2.5GB on the external SDCard.
+An internet connection is required for this to check for update information.
 In the next step a configuration _(*.cccfg file)_ must be created.
 The easiest way to do so is to use the [configuration generator](#ConfigurationGenerator).
 For complex scenarios you could manually create configuration files (see [HowTo create Deep OBD pages](Page_specification.md)).
 After loading and compiling the configuration file, all tabs included in the file will be visible on the main page.
 Before connecting to the vehicle via Bluetooth a [Bluetooth adapter](Build_Bluetooth_D-CAN_adapter.md) has to be selected (or you will be asked when connecting).
 It's recommended to pair the adapter in the android Bluetooth menu before using it in _Deep OBD for BMW and VAG_, because this way a connection password could be assigned.